-Enter the Proof Research Switch rifle.
-This new rifle system allows the user to purchase a variety of pre-chambered barrel options, making it more affordable to own a custom-built rifle with multiple uses, and is priced well below most custom rifles on the market.
+The Proof Research Switch rifle allows the user to purchase a variety of pre-chambered barrel options, making it more affordable to own a custom-built rifle with multiple uses, and is priced well below most custom rifles on the market.

 The action has an interchangeable floating bolt head, which allows for repeatable bolt lug lock-up as well as multi-caliber versatility offered in .390 and .480 bolt faces.
 It features control round feed with a mechanical ejector and accepts AICS pattern magazines for fast, reliable feeding.

 The barrel and action are then set in a carbon fiber stock, which is pillar bedded and features a vertical grip.
 The vertical grip is extremely comfortable and lends itself to precision shooting due to the proper hand position it allows the shooter in a variety of shooting positions.
 The carbon fiber shell produces a lightweight stock that is extremely durable and will hold up to season after season of use and abuse.
 To top of the list of upgraded features, the Switch has a Trigger Tech trigger installed and tuned to 3 lbs.
 If you haven’t yet experienced a Trigger Tech trigger, you’re missing out!